Senior Project

 • Students assigned to a sports study hall are not eligible to audit classes in lieu of being in the study hall, unless approval is received by the physical education department and the athletic director.

-• No credit is given for courses taken as an audit and courses will not appear on transcripts.
+• No credit is given for courses taken as audits, and courses will not appear on transcripts.

 • Students auditing a class are subject to the same disciplinary methods the teacher uses with students enrolled for credit, which include consequences for absences and tardiness.
-If a student’s behavior is deemed disruptive by the teacher, or if the student’s attendance is problematic, the teacher may end the audit by notifying the Assistant Director for Student Life.
+If a student’s behavior is deemed disruptive by the teacher, or if the student’s attendance is problematic, the teacher may end the audit by notifying the Assistant/Associate Director.
 A student removed from an audit situation due to behavior or attendance will be ineligible for further audit opportunities.
 An audited class may fulfill the 300 hundred minute guideline.
-Students who want to withdraw from an audited class must see the assistant director for student life in order to do so.
+Students who want to withdraw from an audited class must see the Assistant/Associate Director.

-High School Concurrent Enrollment (Parkland College and the University of Illinois)
+Concurrent Enrollment at Parkland College and the University of Illinois